vujcec/AIR-Project1-Task2/README.md

 ---

-## 6. How to describe this in your report / demo
+## 6. Describe this in your report / demo

-You can summarise the “patch & retest” story like this:
+Summarise the “patch & retest”:

 1. **Initial state (vulnerable)**